23 Jan 19 Part 1: Why managing SoD is such a BIG deal

 Simply put, SoD is the concept of having more than one person perform tasks within a given business process with the ultimate goal of SoD being to help reduce risk related to fraud or inaccurate data.

-Example SoD risk
+Example SoD Management risk

 Within your Oracle EBS system, you have the ability to create a new supplier, you also have the ability to create a new invoice related to this supplier.
 Consider for a moment if one person has the ability to perform both tasks, they could potentially create a fictitious supplier and then create an invoice for this supplier who would eventually receive payment.

 Ideally then, you would not want one person to be able to both create suppliers and invoices.
-A key component of managing SoD is the ability to identify risks of this type within the system.
+A key component of SoD Mangement is the ability to identify risks of this type within the system.

 No big deal, right?